-Lily Van Eeden (PhD; University of Sydney): Studying the drivers of human-wildlife conflicts, focusing on the dingo in Australia.
+Lily Van Eeden (PhD 2019; University of Sydney): Studied the drivers of human-wildlife conflicts, focusing on the dingo in Australia.

-Margarita Gil-Fernandez (MRes; Macquarie University).
-Studying the visitation rates of red fox and other species to M44 ejectors in peri-urban and urban areas of Sydney.
+Margarita Gil-Fernandez (MRes 2018; Macquarie University).
+Studied the visitation rates of red fox and other species to M44 ejectors in peri-urban and urban areas of Sydney.

-Gavin Trewella (Honours 2016; Deakin University): Do dingoes (Canis dingo) facilitate behaviourally-mediated trophic cascades in mallee ecosystems?
+Gavin Trewella (Honours 2016; Deakin University): Studied whether dingoes (Canis dingo) facilitate behaviourally-mediated trophic cascades in mallee ecosystems?

-Evie Jones (Honours 2016; Deakin University): Factors influencing feral cat density and distribution in a mallee ecosystem.
+Evie Jones (Honours 2016; Deakin University): Studied the factors influencing feral cat density and distribution in a mallee ecosystem.